 Alfalfa is not just for horses!

-Its great protein and calcium levels make it ideal for dairy animals such as cows, goats and sheep and it is widely used for camelids such as alpacas too.
-Dengie feeds are widely used for herbivorous zoo animals too.
-The addition of grass based products to the Dengie range provides more options for other animals too.
+Its great protein and calcium levels make it ideal for dairy animals such as cows, goats and sheep and it is widely used for camelids such as alpacas and for herbivorous zoo animals too.
+The addition of grass based products to the Dengie range provides more feeding options too.

 Unfortunately, the pine oil added to Fresh Bed makes it unsuitable for rabbits.
 It is a natural anti-bacterial which is why it is useful for poultry but rabbits are particularly sensitive to the pine oil so it should not be used for them.

 Wheat straw is used in Fresh Bed.
 It is dust-extracted and chopped to provide a soft and cosy bedding.